pasosdeJesus/intercambiador/backend-auth/README.md

 <https://github.com/ton-connect/demo-dapp-backend with>
 with minimal changes

 # Compilation

-You can follow the instructions of `Dockerfile`.
+You can follow the instructions of the `Dockerfile`.
 On adJ/OpenBSD they would be:

         doas pkg_add go